rspamd/rspamd/doc/faq.md

 }
 ```

-and then you decided to override `option2` and tried to add the following content to the `etc/rspamd.conf.override` file:
+and you wanted to override `option2` by adding the following to `etc/rspamd.conf.override`:

 ```ucl
 example {